 Know Before You Go

 Given that tourism is still developing on Sri Lanka (intra-island flights and highway infrastructure are scarce), it's essential to enlist an expert travel advisor to help plan your honeymoon.
 No one knows Sri Lanka better than Jen Boyd, a Boulder, Colorado–based travel specialist at ATJ (Asia Transpacific Journeys).
 Boyd's skills are unmatched when it comes to crafting the perfect itinerary that highlights your specific interests (be it safari, history, food, et cetera), with seamless on-the-ground transportation and expert guides to boot.
 (Do yourselves a favor and ask for the ebullient Thushara, who has encyclopedic knowledge of the country.)
 Boyd will walk you through which regions are ideal for your honeymoon dates, but a word to the wise: steer clear of the south and west coasts during the heavy rains of monsoon season (May to August).

-After your luggage has been collected, your private transport will take you to a nearby hotel to shower up and catch some more Z's.
+After your luggage has been collected, your private transport will take you to a nearby hotel to shower and catch some more Z's.
 But an airport hotel this is not—ATJ nails it on local scouting: The Wallawwa feels worlds away from the bustling terminal from which you just came.
 Set in a 200-year-old manor home, once owned by the commander of the British Royal Air Force, the Wallawwa has been expertly restored and converted into an intimate boutique hotel.
 Waking up in your room's airy four-poster bed, surrounded by perfectly manicured tropical gardens, will immediately get you in a peaceful Sri Lankan state of mind—as will the alfresco breakfast and dip in the gorgeous outdoor pool.